 project.css, all JS files in

-project.js, and so on), we use a build process.
+project.js, and so on), we use the build process.
 The resulting files are called bundles in the BEM methodology.

 The build performs the following tasks:

-Combines source files that are spread out across the project's file structure.
+Combines source files that are spread out across the project's file system.

-Includes only the necessary blocks, elements, and modifiers (BEM entities) in the project.
+Includes only the necessary blocks, elements, and modifiers in the project (BEM entities).

 Follows the order for including entities.